Set up AI agents for customer support in less than 10 minutes

 External stress factors

 Sometimes the anger isn't really about you.
 Maybe they just got a huge medical bill, or their boss chewed them out, or their car broke down.
-Life happens, and when people are already stressed, small problems feel huge.

 Plus, if someone's been burned by bad service before, they might come into your conversation already defensive.
 They're expecting you to disappoint them because that's what companies do.
-Even stuff like background noise or being in a crowded place can make people more irritable.

-Once you get why people are actually upset, you’ll understand how to deal with angry customers by addressing the real issue—not just reacting to their tone.
+Once you get why people are actually upset, you’ll understand how to deal with angry customers by addressing the real issue not just reacting to their tone.

 1. Stay calm and composed (Even when they're losing it)